11 Common Ship Types and Their Unique Purposes

 Cruise ships are descended from transatlantic ocean liners, which have seen their services supplanted by jet aircraft since the mid-twentieth century.

-Even into the 1990s, some cruise ships were 1950s and 1960s ocean liners adapted to tropical cruising through purely cosmetic changes.
+Even into the 1990s, some cruise ships were ocean liners adapted to tropical cruising from the 1950s and 1960s through purely cosmetic changes.

 For example, it includes swimming pools and other amenities to suit warm-latitude cruising.

-In addition, the majority of cruise ships in operation today, however, were built mainly for the cruise industry after 1970.
+In addition, most cruise ships in operation today, however, were built mainly for the cruise industry after 1970.

 Because they are made to carry vast passengers (perhaps thousands), they have towering superstructures with multiple decks, and their main routes are in warm seas.

-They are often painted white all over.
-Furthermore, it has a “wedding cake” appearance that can be seen from a long distance.
+They are often painted white and have a “wedding cake” appearance that can be seen from a long distance.

-Additionally, A closer look usually reveals a considerable number of motor launches onboard for ferrying passengers ashore.
+Additionally, A closer look usually reveals many motor launches onboard for ferrying passengers ashore.

 However, many cruise ships include stern ramps, similar to those found on cargo-carrying roll-on/roll-off ships, to let passengers get to the launches and function as docking facilities.